jpoehls/zduck.com/_posts/2013/2013-08-23-push-it-out-push-ups-every-hour.md

 > customize the message, font, and colors by passing in different parameters.
 > Edit the obvious parts of **pushitout.cmd** to customize the nag screen
 > to your liking.
+>
+> **Works on my machine!** ... which happens to be running Windows 7,
+> .NET 4.5 and PowerShell V3.
+You'll probably need admin rights on your
+> machine in order to install the scheduled task.